 - Regular bowel emptying is important.
 Aim for the same time every day. - Position on the toilet matters. - Diet makes a difference.
-Be honest about what you eat.
-Some foods will give you problems. - Drinking water and regular exercise helps make healthy bowels. - Medication can be useful. - Avoid unnecessary changes to medication. - Avoid constipation/impaction and avoid over distension of the bowels. - A good bowel program in childhood will set up good routines for adulthood. - The nurse or doctor can help develop a good bowel routine.
+Some foods will give problems. - Drinking water and regular exercise helps make healthy bowels - Medication can be useful but avoid unnecessary changes to medication. - Avoid constipation/impaction. - A good bowel program in childhood will set up good routines for adulthood. - The nurse or doctor can help develop a good bowel routine.